-- Korean Language and Culture II: This course will be offered in each term.
-However, it will NOT count towards the graduation requirement credits. - Korean Language and Culture III: This course will be offered in the summer and fall terms.
-However, it will NOT count towards graduation requirement credits. - Advanced Oral Communication and Composition in Korean: This course will be offered in the summer and fall terms.
-However, it will NOT count towards the graduation requirement credits. - Korean Proficiency through TV Drama and Movie: These courses will be offered in the spring term.
-However, it will NOT count towards the graduation requirement credits.
+- Korean Language and Culture II: This course is offered every term. - Korean Language and Culture III: This course is offered in the summer and the fall term. - Advanced Oral Communication and Composition in Korean: This course is offered in the fall term. - Korean Proficiency through TV Drama and Movie: This course is offered in the spring term.